How income tax is calculated

 Medicare Levy Surcharge (MLS)

-If you earn over $101,000 (single) or $202,000 (family) and don't hold private hospital cover, you pay an additional Medicare Levy Surcharge on top of the standard levy:
+If your income for MLS purposes is above the threshold and you don't hold appropriate private hospital cover, you may pay an additional Medicare Levy Surcharge on top of the standard levy:

 | Income (Single) | Surcharge Rate |